Links & Resources

 people with dementia and their caregivers to read, write and share stories with family and friends.

-- Early-Onset Alzheimer’s Resources The national Institute on Aging provides an expanded online resource list for individuals and families with questions about younger- or early-onset dementias.
+- Early-Onset Alzheimer’s Resources The National Institute on Aging provides an expanded online resource list for individuals and families with questions about younger- or early-onset dementias.

 - Making Sense of Alzheimer’s The Penn Memory Center’s Ethics and Policy Program in Philadelphia offers windows into how people think about and live with AD.
 There are written, audio, and video clips from people living with the disease.

-Non-Alzheimer’s Dementias & MCI
+Non-Alzheimer’s Dementias & Mild Cognitive Impairment

 - National Stroke Association- Vascular Dementia Vascular dementia is common after a stroke, The National Stroke Association gives readers a concrete definition of vascular dementia, tips on managing the diagnosis, what can be done for treatment and tips on how to care for someone living with the diagnosis.